prusrafal/Click-Through-Rate-Prediction-Model/README.md

 ## License

 The usage of the dataset follows the terms and conditions provided by Kaggle and in particular, the data holder, Avazu.
-For more detailed information, please refer to the [Click-Through Rate Prediction]([https://www.kaggle.com/](https://www.kaggle.com/c/avazu-ctr-prediction/overview).
+For more detailed information, please refer to the: https://www.kaggle.com/c/avazu-ctr-prediction.